Teldarheimur/telda/README.md

 the call instruction.
 This is used by the `ret` instruction to return from the sub-routine by just setting the program counter to `rl` (and adding some value to `rs` for stack cleanup).
 You will need to `push rl` in a sub-routine before calling another sub-routine in order to be able return again, because otherwise the return location is lost.

-`rp` is unused for now but will store the location of the page table.
-A value of `0` indicates no page table is to be used and instead direct memory access.
+`rp` stores the location of the top-level page table.
+If the virtual mode flag is set, memory access is translated according to the table.
+If the page entry is not valid, a page trap is triggered.
+This is the only pointer that holds a physical address.
+The others obey the current addressing mode.
+This also means that top-level page tables have to exist in the first 64 KiB of memory, since `rp` is only 16-bit and is interpreted with the high byte as 0.
+The size of a top-level page table is 128 bytes, so there is space for 512 tables.
+If there is need for more, they must be moved around.

 `rh` has the location of the trap handler, it starts with the value `0` which indicates that no trap handler is set, if it's set to something else, then when a trap is triggered, the program counter will be set to `rh` after having pushed all registers to the stack.
 The trap mode will be written to `r1` so that the trap handler can determine what to do based on this value.
 The instruction `reth` can be used